thaemes/qmk_firmware/keyboards/bemeier/bmek/keymaps/default/readme.md

-# The default keymap for bemeier
+# The default keymap for Bemeier BMEK